MPDU Homeownership Program

 After completing this seminar, you will receive the Application folder for the MPDU sales program.

 The final step in the application process is to attend an MPDU Application Session.
+The Application Session will last approximately one hour.
 At the Application Session, your completed application and supporting documents will be reviewed and processed.
-These MPDU Application Sessions are held several times every month in the Council Office Building (COB).
-Parking for the application session is available in the public parking section of the garage attached to the COB.
-The entrance is at the corner of E. Jefferson St. and Monroe Street and says "Public Parking" above the entrance.
-You cannot enter the parking garage from any other entrance.
-Parking is free for up to one hour.
+These MPDU Application Sessions are held twice a month at 1401 Rockville Pike, 4th Floor.
+Parking for the application session is available in the building garage in the basement.
+The entrance to the parking is at the right side of the building.
+Parking is free after the ticket is validated after the end of the session.

 Click here to sign up for an MPDU Application Session.